 Alicia Wood became our pastor July 1, 2015.
 She is a recent graduate of Boston University School of Theology.
 She was our pastoral presence in summer 2014 while our pastor was on study leave.
-She has one daughter, who is a freshman in college.
+She has one adult daughter.

 Rachel Kgama became our executive administrator in July 2015.
 She’s been a member of our staff since 2005.
 A native of Monticello in the Catskills, Rachel attended City College and Cambridge Business School in New York City.
 She is a retired supervisor from General Motors Acceptance Corp. in Syracuse.
 She’s married and has two adult daughters and one grandchild.
 Rachel has been an elder in the Lighthouse of Ministries for 10 years.
 Her hobbies and interests include traveling, movies, especially old black and white movies, books, plants and baking.